All Blogs

 If you manage an assisted living facility, this might include care quality, food safety, and the cleanliness of the environment.

-You can also take a look at previous compliance audits and deficiencies to know which areas you need to improve.
+You can also review previous audit results and deficiencies to know which areas need improvement.

-By narrowing the scope, you can focus your efforts on the most important elements of the audit, which guarantees that no area goes unchecked.
+By narrowing the scope, you can focus your efforts on the audit's most important elements, guaranteeing that no area goes unchecked.

 2. Research Regulatory Requirements

-Once you know the scale of your audit, you must research the applicable laws that apply to your business.
+Once you know the audit scope, you must research the applicable laws for your business.

 You can use government resources to gather accurate information.
 You can also join industry associations or seek help from professional advisors.